improvedk/improve.dk/source/_posts/avoiding-regressions-in-orcamdf-by-system-testing/avoiding-regressions-in-orcamdf-by-system-testing.md

 date: 2011-06-14
 tags: [.NET, SQL Server - OrcaMDF, Testing]
 ---
 As I continue to add new features & support for new data structures in [OrcaMDF](/introducing-orcamdf), the risk of [regressions](http://en.wikipedia.org/wiki/Software_regression) increase.
-Especially so as I’m developing in a largely unknown field, given that I can’t plan for structures and relations that I do not yet know about.
+Especially so as I'm developing in a largely unknown field, given that I can't plan for structures and relations that I do not yet know about.
 To reduce the risk of regressions, testing is an obvious need.

 <!-- more -->